ystia/yorc/rest/http_api.md

 ### Get the deployment information

-Retrieve the deployment status and the list (as Atom links) of the nodes of the deployment.
+Retrieve the deployment status and the list (as Atom links) of the nodes and tasks related the deployment.

 'Accept' header should be set to 'application/json'.